coder-with-a-bushido/ACTION_PROCESS_TEXT-Flutter/README.md

 ## Usage

 Use the constructor of the widget to initialize the action_process_text.
-'ActionProcessText.getInputText' is used to get the selected text from the android action.
+`ActionProcessText.getInputText` is used to get the selected text from the android action.

 ```dart
 class MainPage extends StatefulWidget {